 About Our Principles

-Vine Trust works with national and international partners to strengthen health systems and support construction projects in Peru and Tanzania.
+Vine Trust supports long-term international partners as they use sustainable international development practices to strengthen health systems and implement construction programmes in Peru and Tanzania.

 It’s not just ‘what’ you do…

-To help monitor these changes and be able to adapt its work, Vine Trust has sought to have clear and transparent communication with its partners and to engage in regular reviews of its operational and strategic planning.
+In order to better understand and prepare for these shifts and adaptations, Vine Trust develops and maintains transparent and constructive communication with its partners and engages in regular reviews of its operational and strategic planning.